Viktoras-Pyragas/Mean-field-models-of-neural-populations-with-Gaussian-noise-and-non-Cauchy-heterogeneities/README.md

 /Fig6/ -> computing and plotting dynamics for normal distribution;

-/Fig5aux/Gauss_Lin_Eqs/ -> Hopf bifurcation for normal distribution Here we perform the Newton iterations with the linearized equations for Fourier components;
+/Fig5aux/Gauss_Lin_Eqs/ -> Hopf bifurcation for normal distribution;
+Here we perform the Newton iterations with the linearized equations for Fourier components;